How to Book your Tour and FAQ's

 What kind of vehicle do you use?

-Yellow Wood Guiding uses a civilized SUV, 2018 Hyundai Santa Fe.
+Yellow Wood Guiding uses a civilized SUV, 2018 Hyundai Santa Fe Sport Limited.
 Enjoy the panoramic sunroof, leather heated seats, great music, and when we need it extra heat or A/C.

 How are the park roads?

 During the summer months, we will travel over excellent paved roads.
 Route 34 and 36 are federal highways.
 A few of the side roads and Fall River Road are dirt and can be bumpy in a few locations.
 In the winter months roads can be snow covered, but are generally always plowed and treated by 8am.
-Trail Ridge Road is generally closed from Early October until May 23rd.
+Trail Ridge Road is generally closed from Early October until the Friday before Memorial Day.

 Are tours only in English?